coinkite/coinkite-tap-proto/README.md

 - unseals the current slot and shows the WIF for funds sweaping
 - you will require a blockchain-aware wallet to import that WIF into

+`cktap balance`
+- calls a webservice to get UTXO and show current Bitcoin balance
+- if you have `tord` already running locally, it will be used to proxy the request

 ### TAPSIGNER

 `cktap status`